 5. Their websites are not mobile responsive.

-Google’s study from September 2012, of what mobile users want from sites had some illuminating stats:
+Google’s study of what mobile users want from sites had some illuminating stats:

 Sidenote: If your developer/consultant hasn’t insisted on mobile optimization (and a mobile plugin does not count) then you need to re-evaluate that service provider.